CoderDojo-Content/Mini-Sushi-Zoo-Pictures/en/README.md

    * Change “lions.jpg” to the filename of your picture.
 It must match the file name exactly.
 The picture should appear on your page.
 6. If you want to change the size of your picture, go to **styles.css** and change the number after `width`.
 If you delete any of the other letters or symbols, be sure to type them back in!
 It should look like this: `width: 450px;`

 6. Let’s turn it into a link that takes you to a page all about the animal!
-First, create a new page: click the **+** next to the image icon and type **lion.html** where it says “file name”.
+First, create a new page: click the **+** next to the image icon and type _lion.html_ where it says _file name_.
    * Change it to whatever animal you have, but be sure the name ends in **.html** as this is what makes it a **web page**.

 7. Go to the file _blank\_page.html_.
 There you'll see all the code you need for a blank page.
 Copy that into your new file.